CTCycle/XREPORT-radiological-reports-generator/assets/docs/runtime/configuration.md

 - Vite dev and preview proxy `/api` to `http://FASTAPI_HOST:FASTAPI_PORT`.
 - The Windows launcher starts the backend, waits for `/api/health`, then starts the frontend preview and opens the configured UI URL.
 - Ollama discovery uses local `/api/tags`; generation uses local `/api/chat` with image bytes encoded in the request.
 XREPORT never pulls an Ollama model automatically.
+- Hugging Face discovery and generation resolve only the configured cached MedGemma commit.
+Network fallback and remote code are disabled.